rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 contain node `C`.
 Therefore, node `A` contains and is related to both nodes.
 Even though `C` is also related to `A` and `B`, node `C` does itself not contain any of those two nodes.
 However, `C` is said to be located inside of both nodes.

-As a result, the `related-to` relationship is undirectional, whereas the `contains`, `located-inside` and `element-of` relations are directional.